Comparator automata in quantitative verification: Discounted-sum comparator

 Suppose the invariant holds true for all $ i\leq n $, we show that it is true for $ n+1 $. $X[n+1] = (\DSumDiff{n+1} - \CSum(n+1))\cdot d^{n+1} \implies X[n+1] = (\DSumDiff{n} - \CSum(n))\cdot d^{n+1} + (B[n+1] - A[n+1] - C[n+1]) \implies X[n+1] = X[n]\cdot d + B[n+1] - A[n+1] - C[n+1] \implies B[n+1] + X[n] \cdot d = A[n+1] + C[n+1] + X[n+1]$. \end{proof}

-Next, we establish the sequence $C$ is a bounded integer-sequences, therefore it can be represented by a finite-set of integers.
+Next, we establish the sequence $C$ is a bounded integer sequence, therefore it can be represented by a finite-set of integers.
 First of all, by definition of $C[i]$ it is clear that $C[i]$ is an integer for all $i\geq 0$.
 We are left with proving boundedness of $C$.
 Lemma~\ref{Lemma:SimplifyResidual}-Lemma~\ref{Lemma:BoundOnC} establish boundedness of $C[i]$.

 \begin{lem} For all $ i \geq 0 $, $ \Res(i) = \DSumDiff{\cdot} - \CSum(i) $. \end{lem} \begin{proof} Proof by simple induction on the definitions of functions $ \Res $ and $ C $.

 \begin{enumerate} \item When $i = 0$, $\Res(0) = \DSumDiff{\cdot} - \floor{\DSumDiff{\cdot}}$.
 By definition of $C[0]$, $\Res(0) = \DSumDiff{\cdot} - C[0] \iff \Res(0) = \DSumDiff{\cdot} - \CSum(0) $.